skeeto/skeeto.github.com/_posts/2019-12-09-Chunking-Optimizations-Let-the-Knife-Do-the-Work.markdown

 memory store could potentially modify any variable, which limits the compiler's ability to produce decent code.

+The original version is fine because `char *`, including both `signed` and `unsigned`, has a special exemption and may alias with anything.
+For the same reason, using `char *` unnecessarily can also make your programs slower.

 What could you do to keep the chunking operation while not running afoul of strict aliasing?
 Counter-intuitively, you could use `memcpy()`.
 Copy the chunks into legitimate, local `uint64_t` variables, do the work, and